int19h/jbomohi/dict/i'au/comments.md

 Well, in other words, {i'au} is *not* {cu'au} {xi da'a}.
 It grammatically acts *like* {cu'au xi da'a}, but treats attitudinal scope differently.

+## 2015-07-18T06:07:44Z — krtisfranks (comment 2328, on definition 66786, in reply to 2316)

+Re: Current (and hopefully final) understanding of the grammar of i'au

+spheniscine wrote:
+> Well, part of the problem with that is that the original purpose of {i'au}
+> was indeed meant to also represent that final {vau} (It could even have
+> been a true famyma'o, closing the "sentence" construct), for the purposes

+> of attaching an attitudinal to the entire sentence as an afterthought.
+That
+> is still its most common usage, and I wish to preserve that meaning in the
+> use-case represented by {do sidju mi lo nu mi zenba lo ni ricfu i'au ui}.
+>
+> Perhaps though, it could just have the attitudinals scope over everything

+> *previous* to it in the sentence.

+Sure, it can function howsoever we (as a community) desire (with you, as the creator wielding considerable power in the process, at least initially).
+But, morally, I feel like (1) and (2) are in conflict, which is why I said "should" instead of "could".
+I just do not see how, if I were to have a whole bunch of nested bridi levels and if I then closed them all and followed that closure with .{ui}, that that .{ui} would apply to anything other than the last whole structure uttered- that is how UI normally works- all that happened is that we jumped back to the a main bridi level.
+But I guess that this word could also start a metalinguistic comment for UI which says "hey, if any UI immediately follow this word, apply them to the whole bridi; otherwise, get on with your life".

+Concerning your last point: The other day, while showering, I realized the desirability of having a universal UI terminator that would wrap up the scope of any open UI's.
+Basically, UI would apply to the last whole construct mentioned as usual and, if that construct were still open, then their scope would continue until the terminator, thus not applying to the remainder of the construct (and the terminator would kill all UI, not just the most recently mentioned one).
+I think that your idea is a specific case of this one, wherein the construct is the whole bridi itself (so the word preceding the UI would be either .{i} or {vau}).
+I could not quite word it/make it work technically, but I still think that it could be useful.